A box plot (also called a box and whisker plot) shows data using the middle value of the data and the quartiles, or 25% divisions of the data.

 7, 3, 14, 9, 7, 8, 12.

-Learn that Box and Whisker Plots are graphs that show the distribution of data along a number line.
-See how to construct box plots by ordering a data set to find the median of the set of data, median of the upper and lower quartiles, and upper and lower extremes.
-Draw a Box and Whisker plot and learn how to use box plots to solve a real world problem.
-See how to construct box plots if there are no middle values.
+Box and Whisker Plots are graphs that show the distribution of data along a number line.
+We can construct box plots by ordering a data set to find the median of the set of data, median of the upper and lower quartiles, and upper and lower extremes.
+We can draw a Box and Whisker plot and use box plots to solve a real world problem.
+By finding the middle values of the ordered data set, you have separated the data into four equal groups called quartiles.
+A shorter distance means the quartile data is bunched together.
+A longer distance means the quartile data is spread out.

 How to make a box plot from a set of data?